unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * FIXED: Use WordPress' setting for database collation.
 Hi Chris.

 = Caldera Forms 1.3.1.2 (November 18, 2015 ) =
-* FIXED: Annoying little bug that broke reCaptcha due to new script loading.
+* FIXED: Annoying little that broke reCaptcha due to new script loading.

 = Caldera Forms 1.3.1.1 (November 12, 2015 ) =
-* FIXED: Annoying little bug that broke the "Next" button if you have a required Checkbox or Radio on a later page.
+* FIXED: Annoying little that broke the "Next" button if you have a required Checkbox or Radio on a later page.
 (I know right?)
 * FIXED: A few minor cleanups here and there.

 = Caldera Forms 1.3.1 (November 5, 2015 ) =
 * BIG CHANGE: Implement parsley.js for improved client-side validation.
 * BIG CHANGE: New endpoints for processing forms.
 * FIXED: Validation issues in mobile Safari.
-* FIXED: Bug preventing mailer attachments when returning from Paypal.
+* FIXED: preventing mailer attachments when returning from Paypal.
-* FIXED: Bug where enter key could trigger submit from any page of a multi-page form in some circumstances/ browser.
+* FIXED: where enter key could trigger submit from any page of a multi-page form in some circumstances/ browser.
 * FIXED: Recaptcha settings link opening in same window.
-* FIXED: Bug where CSS was being loaded in footer in some cases.
+* FIXED: where CSS was being loaded in footer in some cases.
 * FIXED: Visual issue where datepick fields in Twenty Fifteen theme showed full width.
 * ADDED: Ability to set orderby field and order direction for auto-populated fields from UI.
 * ADDED: Ability to specifify allowed field types in file fields with or without dots.